Assange v Swedish Prosecution Authority: Extradition hearing

 The extradition hearing took place on 7–8 and 11 February 2011 before the City of Westminster Magistrates' Court sitting at Belmarsh Magistrates' Court in London.
 Assange's lawyers at the extradition hearing were Geoffrey Robertson QC and Mark Stephens, human rights specialists, and the prosecution was represented by a team led by Clare Montgomery QC.
-Arguments were presented as to whether the Swedish prosecutor had the authority to issue a European Arrest Warrant, the extradition was requested for prosecution or interrogation, the alleged crimes qualified as extradition crimes, there was an abuse of process, his human rights would be respected, and he would receive a fair trial if extradited to Sweden.
+Arguments were presented as to whether the Swedish prosecutor had the authority to issue a European Arrest Warrant, if the extradition was requested for prosecution or interrogation, if the alleged crimes qualified as extradition crimes, if there was an abuse of process, if his human rights would be respected, and he would receive a fair trial if extradited to Sweden.

-The outcome of the hearing was announced on 24 February 2011, when the extradition warrant was upheld.
+On 24 February 2011 it was announced that the court upheld the extradition warrant.
 Senior District Judge Howard Riddle found against Assange on each of the main arguments against his extradition.
 The judge said "no evidence has been provided" the warrant was politically motivated and "as a matter of fact, and looking at all the circumstances in the round, this person (Mr Assange) passes the threshold of being an accused person and is wanted for prosecution."
 Judge Riddle concluded: "I am satisfied that the specified offences are extradition offences" and one of the allegations "would amount to rape" in the UK.

 The judge was severely critical of Assange's Swedish lawyer, Björn Hurtig, for making untrue statements.
 Hurtig said it was a mistake, but Judge Riddle responded by saying "I do not accept that this was a genuine mistake.
 It cannot have slipped his mind.
 The statement was a deliberate attempt to mislead the court."
+Judge Riddle said the untruth in Hurtig's statement "fatally undermined" two other defence expert witnesses.
 Assange commented after the decision to extradite him, saying "It comes as no surprise but is nevertheless wrong.
 It comes as the result of a European arrest warrant system amok."

 Appeal to the High Court

 On 2 March 2011, Assange's lawyers lodged an appeal with the High Court challenging the decision to extradite him to Sweden.
 Assange remained on conditional bail.
 The appeal hearing took place on 12 and 13 July 2011 at the High Court in London.
-The judges' decision was reserved, and a written judgment was delivered on 2 November 2011, dismissing the appeal. £19,000 costs was also awarded against Assange.
+Assange had a new legal team that argued his actions might be seen as "disrespectful, discourteous, disturbing" but that it was not illegal.
+The judges' decision was reserved, and a written judgment was delivered on 2 November 2011, dismissing the appeal.
+Assange was also ordered to pay £19,000 in costs.